 Thai’s land law and other related laws recognise that every person, both Thai and foreign nationals, aside from the restriction that foreign nationals cannot own land in the Kingdom of Thailand, except where certain legal provisions stipulate otherwise.

-Land in Thailand is governed by the Land Code (the “land law”).
-Land means the land surface everywhere and includes mountains, hills, streams, ponds, canals, swamps, marshes, waterways, lakes, islands and coast.
+Land in Thailand is governed by the land code (the “land law”).
+This means the land surface is everywhere and includes mountains, hills, streams, ponds, canals, swamps, marshes, waterways, lakes, islands and coasts.